python/cpython/Doc/library/plistlib.rst

 .. function:: readPlist(pathOrFile)

-   Read a plist file. *pathOrFile* may either be a file name or a (readable) file object.
+   Read a plist file. *pathOrFile* may either be a file name or a (readable and binary) file object.
 Return the unpacked root object (which usually is a dictionary).

    The XML data is parsed using the Expat parser from :mod:`xml.parsers.expat`